jpramosi/errore/src/lib.md

 - For public libraries an optional feature flag for errore is advisable.
   For the best results [`thiserror`](https://crates.io/crates/thiserror) should be used.
   <br>See [Example](https://github.com/jpramosi/errore/tree/master/examples/optional)
 - For private libraries `errore` can be used _as is_.
-Errors are best declared on a per module basis.
+Errors can be declared on a per module basis or as one global type.
   <br>See [Example](https://github.com/jpramosi/errore/tree/master/examples/basic)
 - For general best-practices with `errore` the various [examples](https://github.com/jpramosi/errore/tree/master/examples) can serve as a good foundation